max-scopp/pencel/README.md

 ## 📜 License

-MIT © Pencil Authors
+MIT © Pencel Authors

 ---

 ## 🙏 Acknowledgements

-Pencil wouldn't exist without the inspiration and innovation behind [Stencil](https://stenciljs.com).
+Pencel wouldn't exist without the inspiration and innovation behind [Stencil](https://stenciljs.com).
 We deeply respect the project and its community.

 This is just a different path — for those who want to draw their components with a different tool.